Choose the rule path that matches your situation

 How many states offer lifetime hunting licenses?

-About 40 states offer some form of lifetime hunting license.
-Availability, pricing, and what's included vary significantly by state.
+Many states offer some form of lifetime hunting license, lifetime combination license, or lifetime sportsman package, but availability, pricing, and what is included vary significantly by state.
 Most require state residency at the time of purchase.

 Can I buy a lifetime hunting license in another state?